jumpalottahigh/blog.georgi-yanev.com/content/posts/projects/2019-06-30-how-to-publish-a-pwa-on-google-play/index.md

 }
 ```

 Service workers are essentially scripts that allow you to support offline experiences on the web.
 If a user has no internet connection and they try to access a route on your app, they'd normally hit issues and get no content.
 What service workers do, is they install themselves on the first visit, and they can on subsequent visits serve content themselves, by intercepting the request, before it gets to the network.
-I'm over simplifying and there are a number of strategies you could apply, and in general, at least for me, service workers can get very complicated, very quickly.
-I guess I'm just a regular developer and not a ninja / rockstar developer 😉.
-You can [read more about service workers][6] on the google developers fundamentals site.
+I'm oversimplifying and there are a number of strategies you could apply, and in general, at least for me, service workers can get very complicated, very quickly.
+I guess I'm just a regular developer and not a ninja/rockstar developer 😉.
+You can [read more about service workers][6] on the Google developers fundamentals site.

 Luckily, there is a project that can help you to set up a service worker much easier than writing the whole functionality from scratch yourself.
 Check out [Workbox][7] if that's the approach you'd like to take.

-Even more lucky is the fact that a number of modern web frameworks support creating PWAs for you, so you don't have to do much manually.
+Even luckier is the fact that a number of modern web frameworks support creating PWAs for you, so you don't have to do much manually.
 That's really slick!
 There are projects in React land such as [Gatsby][9] and [Create React App][8] (to name a couple), that make it trivial to get up and running with a fresh new PWA.
 If I remember correctly, the Vue CLI tooling also allows you to create a PWA with ease.

 Which brings me to my project and wraps up the PWA introduction.
 I'm running [www.fpvtips.com][4] as a PWA, built with [Gatsby][10].
 The source code of my project is open and available at [https://github.com/jumpalottahigh/fpvtips][11].